 - Actively engage with business users to understand their business intelligence requirements

 - Investigate the ease and speed of use to produce different views of sales data, translated into information and insight

-There was engagement with operational and strategic business users to provide initial illustrations, gather feedback and document requirements.
-This informed the development of a senior executive level sales dashboard with interactive drill-down capabilities across brand, customer and product, comparing actual to forecast sales.
+Engaged with operational and strategic business users to provide initial illustrations, gather feedback and document requirements.

-Created a sales and quantity dashboard, allowing drill down from brand to show the level of discount across individual product lines.
+Created a secondary sales dashboard showing gross and net sales, quantity sold and average distributor discount.
+Allowing interactive drill down from brand into individual product lines.
 The ease and speed of building the dashboard was tested and demonstrated back to senior stakeholders.

 There was a proof of concept that daily sales data could be visualized using a business intelligence tool like Tableau.
-The issues log has informed the technical requirements for configuring the existing data architecture to maximise the performance of sales dashboards produced in Tableau Desktop.
+The issues log has informed the technical requirements for configuring the existing data architecture for data visualisation.
+Helping to maximise the performance of sales dashboards produced in Tableau Desktop.

 Stakeholder engagement feedback will inform the business user requirements for a future business intelligence function going forward.
-In particular this will inform the development of a business intelligence tool selection process.
+In particular the development of a business intelligence tool selection process.

-The sales and quantity dashboard demonstrated the value of a ‘drag and drop’ to discover key insights quickly and easily.
-This visual analytics approach would help answer critical business questions such as which products were offering high discounts within each brand.
+The secondary sales dashboard demonstrated the value of a ‘drag and drop’ approach to discovering key insights quickly and easily.
+Demonstrating how visual analytics could help answer critical business questions.